AndyHill-PITS/beyondthebackdoor/src/pages/our-story.md

   A﻿fter a long career in IT, designing and delivering systems for many well-known organisations, it's time for something a little more personal, and I'm keen to use the skills I've developed to help others make the most of their outside space.

   T﻿here  are a surprising number of parallels with my prior career.
 Everything starts with a detailed undestanding of the requirements, and working out how best these can be fulfilled, making the absolute most of the space available, whilst bearing in mind any budgetary constraints.
-Implenentation starts with planning the activities, working out what resources are required, and identifying the dependencies between the tasks.
+Implementation starts with planning the activities, working out what resources are required, and identifying the dependencies between the tasks.

   Whatever your situation – large space or small, whether you want a full scale revamp, or just some minor enhancements, whether you spend a lot of time in the garden, or just like to admire it from the kitchen window, give us a call, and we’ll work with you to develop some ideas.
 If you really like what we come up with, we’ll work with you to help you bring them to life.